-In the course of his long career, Mr. Foy has participated in the evolution of Ontario insurance law at both the trial and appellate levels.
+In the course of his long career, Larry has participated in the evolution of Ontario insurance law at both the trial and appellate levels.
 Larry is a seasoned jury trial lawyer.
 He has advocated before the Financial Services Commission of Ontario and has attended hundreds of mediations.
 He recognizes the costs of litigation and tries to resolve matters creatively and expediently whenever possible to keep legal expenses to a minimum.
-Larry effectively analyzes the cost/benefit of every matter in which he is involved, and his clients have come to rely upon his advice on 'when to hold them and when to fold them'.
+Larry effectively analyzes the cost/benefit of every matter in which he is involved, and his clients have come to rely upon his advice on ‘when to hold them and when to fold them’.

 Larry has chaired a national seminar on bad faith claims.
 He has lectured on partial settlement agreements, sports torts and privacy law and evidence.
-In his private life has been a volunteer construction worker building schools and feeding centres in Guatemala.
+In his private life he has been a volunteer construction worker building schools and feeding centres in Guatemala.
 Larry has served on the Board of the George Hull Centre, a non-profit organization serving troubled youth and their families in Etobicoke.
 His sporting life sees Larry as an avid backcountry skier and scuba diver.

 Martindale-Hubbell rating 4.4 of 5: distinguished

 Gardner v.
 Hann 2011 ONSC 3356 (Can LII)

 Gardner v.
 Hann 2011 ONSC 3350 (Can LII)

 Gardner v.
 Hann 2011 ONSC 4105 (Can LII)